 Givaudan depends on natural resources and the people who produce them, and we seek to expand relevant initiatives to reduce our environmental and social impact.
 Working with our suppliers to help them meet our sourcing standards also helps us mitigate the risks inherent in our complex supply chains.
-Our in indirect materials & services in raw materials
+Our sourcing promotes stability for producers and the local environment, and our initiatives bring new value to those involved in the sourcing of natural raw materials.